 Many experts have been studying ways to improve performance in managing project portfolios.
 Professionals have focused on algorithms and management techniques to collect, prioritize, and select projects.

-There are different approaches to select projects for the project portfolio.
+There are different approaches to selecting projects for the project portfolio.
 They can range from single criteria to a multi-criteria approach.
 An example of the single criteria approach can be the cost-benefit analysis, whereas an example of the multi-criteria can be the ranking and scoring methods.
 In general, project selection approaches can be categorized as financial and non-financial (Larson and Gray, 2003).

-To be as effective as possible in selecting projects it is important to know that the selection criteria are useful to measurably compare each project’s contribution to the organizational strategy (Englund and Graham, 1999).
+To be as effective as possible in selecting projects, it is important to know that the selection criteria are useful to measurably compare each project’s contribution to the organizational strategy (Englund and Graham, 1999).
 Therefore, the role of the criteria is not simply to specify projects.
-A strong set of criteria for consideration could be market size, probability of success, resource availability, return-on-investment, goal alignment, and risk.
+A strong set of criteria for consideration could be market size, probability of success, resource availability, return on investment, goal alignment, and risk.

 Methods and tools